Drive sales on autopilot with ecommerce-focused featuresSee Features

 Back to School

-While there is still some uncertainty surrounding school reopenings in the age of COVID-19, the weeks before school start have been a significant opportunity for vendors since the dawn of ecommerce.
-In fact, the National Retail Federation expects total sales to top $37 billion during the back-to-school season in 2021.
+The weeks before school start have been a significant opportunity for vendors since the dawn of ecommerce.
+In fact, the National Retail Federation estimates total sales were about $37 billion during the back-to-school season in 2022.

 Of course, any time of the year that’s associated with high ecommerce sales will also lead to substantial competition among online vendors.
 Check out our list of back-to-school email subject lines to learn about powerful messaging for attracting both children and parents to your online store.